Other Leaves: Illinois

-- A covered employer must provide an eligible employee with up to two weeks of unpaid bereavement leave for the death of a child.
+- Under the Child Bereavement Leave Act, a covered employer must provide an eligible employee with up to two weeks of unpaid bereavement leave for the death of a child.
 See Child Bereavement Leave.

-- Certain Illinois employers must provide leave for employees to donate blood.
+- A covered employer must provide paid leave for employees to donate blood under the Employee Blood Donation Leave Act.
 See Blood Donor Leave.

-- An employer may not take unlawful actions against employees who witness crimes.
+- An employer may not take unlawful actions against employees who witness a crime.
 See Witness Leave.

-- An employer must give the appropriate amount of leave time for employees to vote during certain elections.
+- An employer must give employees time off to vote during certain elections.
 See Voting Leave.